 I’ve been struggling this year to get into the festive spirit.
-Yes it’s is still early.
-We are only in November so I could cut myself a little slack and imagine that Yuletide glee will wash over me when I open the first door on my advent calendar.
+Yes, it’s is still early.
+We are only in November.
+So I could cut myself a little slack and imagine that Yuletide glee will wash over me when I open the first door on my advent calendar.

 If making a job list for the next day is great fun, then planning for a trip, festival or family occasion is surely going to be towards the top of the ‘things I like to do (and it’s free to participate)’ list.

-What I’m noting is a lack of time to wallow in list making.
+What I’m noting is a lack of time to wallow in list-making.
 I’m not lingering over packing lists for trips.
 It’s taking me longer to get through everything on a daily job list so I increasingly do the tasks over a couple of days.
 I’ve stopped menu planning.
-All in all its a sad state of affairs for the list making enthusiast.
+All in all it’s a sad state of affairs for the list-making enthusiast.

 So I’ll be thinking about exactly which green dress to wear for our traditional Ink Drops cocktails on Christmas Eve.
 While I’m at it I’ll do some research and create a list of the cocktails I might want to drink.

 My upcoming Christmas shopping day could do with a few lists.
 I need to plan to whip up a frenzy of festive cheer.
 So lists of what to wear and where to stop for a seasonal coffee with a vegan mince pie.
 And a shortlist of which Christmas soap and bath bomb to treat myself to at Lush.

 Then I’m going to find make time to start indulging in 2016 planning.
 And just to ensure maximum enjoyment I’m going to plan the whole year rather than deciding to plan month by month in order to be ‘more efficient’!
 Bah humbug to that – plans are made to be rewritten thereby doubling the pleasure.

 So next time you make a list just remember that you’re indulging in a permissible vice.
 Santa would definitely approve.